-- An on-site disposal cell contains approximately 1.48 million cubic yards of contaminated material. - Residual groundwater contamination remains in the shallow aquifer beneath the Chemical Plant, at the Quarry, and at some surrounding areas. - Several springs near the Chemical Plant discharge contaminated groundwater. - Residual soil and sediment contamination remain in the Southeast Drainage. - Contamination remains at two culvert locations along Missouri State Route 94 and Highway D. - Residual soil contamination remains at inaccessible locations within the Quarry.
+- An onsite disposal cell contains approximately 1.48 million cubic yards of contaminated material. - Residual groundwater contamination remains in the shallow aquifer beneath the Chemical Plant, at the Quarry, and at some surrounding areas. - Several springs near the Chemical Plant discharge contaminated groundwater. - Residual soil and sediment contamination remain in the Southeast Drainage. - Contamination remains at a culvert along Missouri State Route 94. - Residual soil contamination remains at inaccessible locations within the Quarry.